Master of landscapes

 Lucas Gassel of Helmond.
 Master of Landscapes

-In the Spring of 2020 Museum Helmond will present the first major retrospective of the work of Lucas Gassel (Helmond, 1480-1500 – Brussels, 1568 or 69).
+Because of the Corona virus the first major retrospective of the work of Lucas Gassel (Helmond, 1480-1500 – Brussels, 1568 or 69) can be seen from June 1 to August 30.
 The painter from Helmond was a master in depicting landscapes in the 16th century, also known as the “Golden Age” of the Duchy of Brabant.

 In the sixteenth century, Lucas Gassel is a well-known and successful painter.
 Shortly after his death, he is mentioned as a specialist in painting landscapes in various prominent and authoritative art historical sources, including the Schilderboeck (1604) by Karel van Mander.
 Gassel belongs to a select group of only a handful of known, early practitioners of the landscape genre in the Netherlands, of whom Joachim Patinir (around 1475/80-1524) and Herri met de Bles (active around 1530-66) are best known.
 Gassel probably moved from Helmond to Antwerp shortly after the beginning of the 16th century.
 The portrait engraving Jacob Binck made of Gassel in 1529 may have originated in the Scheldt city.
 Van Mander informs us that Gassel lived in Brussels, where he also died.